pachyderm/pachyderm/doc/concepts/data-concepts/provenance.md

 ## Tracking the Provenance Upstream

-Pachyderm provides the `pachctl inspect` command that enables you to track the provenance of your commits and learn where the data in the repository originates in.
+Pachyderm provides the `pachctl inspect commit` command that enables you to track the provenance of your commits and learn where the data in the repository originated.

 **Example:**